ideo/c-delta-challenge/README.md

 ![](public/screenshots/Walkthrough-Question.png)

-(In this example, an answer of "Strongly Disagree" gives a -3 score for the **Purpose** creative quality)
+(In this example, an answer of "Draining" gives a -1 score for the **Purpose** creative quality)

-Our seeds file also creates 100 random survey responses.
+Our seeds file also creates 100 survey responses.
 Click the **Responses** tab to see all of them.

 ![](public/screenshots/Walkthrough-Response-List.png)